 - Students are able to (1) identify appropriate research methods to address different research questions and apply strong conceptual skills; (2) locate resources in their field and demonstrate their skills in building bibliographies; (3) critically evaluate and synthesise existing knowledge/theories; (4) apply advanced skills in oral presentations and academic writing; and (5) demonstrate high levels of competency in independent research in preparation for possible postgraduate studies.

-- Typically this unit is assessed in the following ways: (1) research proposal: oral presentation and written submission; (2) literature review; and (3) seminar participation.
+- Indicative assessments in this unit are as follows: (1) research proposal: oral presentation and written submission; (2) literature review; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Sabine Kuuse (Semester 1) Dr Paul Gibbard (Semester 2)

 - Unit rules